Metal Box

 Metal Box is the second studio album by Public Image Ltd, released by Virgin Records on 23 November 1979.
 The album takes its name from the round metal canister which contained the initial pressings of the record.
-It was later reissued in standard vinyl packaging as Second Edition in February 1980 by Virgin Records in the United Kingdom, and by Warner Bros.
+It was later reissued in standard LP packaging as Second Edition in February 1980 by Virgin Records in the United Kingdom, and by Warner Bros.
 Records and Island Records in the United States.

 The album was a departure from PiL's 1978 debut First Issue, with the band moving into a more avant-garde sound characterised by John Lydon's cryptic lyrics, propulsive dub-inspired rhythms led by bassist Jah Wobble, and an abrasive, "metallic" guitar sound developed by guitarist Keith Levene.

 Metal Box is widely regarded as a landmark release in the history of post-punk.
 In 2012, the album was ranked number 461 on Rolling Stone magazine's list of The 500 Greatest Albums of All Time.

 Background

-The first studio album recorded following the departure of founding member, drummer Jim Walker.
-Metal Box was recorded in several discreet sessions with several drummers, none of whom were credited on the original release.
+The first studio album recorded following the departure of founding member, drummer Jim Walker, Metal Box was recorded in several discreet sessions with several drummers, none of whom were credited on the original release.
 "Albatross" and "Swan Lake"/"Death Disco" were recorded with new drummer David Humphrey at The Manor Studio in Shipton-on-Cherwell.
 "Poptones" was recorded with Levene on drums.
-During this time, additional tracks were recorded at The Town House Studios in London, namely "Beat the Drum for Me" (which later turned up on Wobble's first solo album), and a new version of "Fodderstompf" (which became the B-side of PiL's "Death Disco" 12" single).
+During this time, additional tracks were recorded at The Town House Studios in London, namely "Beat the Drum for Me" (which later turned up on Wobble's first solo album), and a new version of "Fodderstompf" (which became the B-side of PiL's "Death Disco" 12-inch single).
 Humphrey left the band around mid-May 1979.
 "Memories", "No Birds", "Socialist" and "Chant" were recorded with new drummer, Richard Dudanski, previously of Joe Strummer's R&B pub rock outfit, The 101ers, at Townhouse Studios in London.
 The instrumental "Graveyard" was recorded with Dudanski on drums.
 Dudanski left the band around mid-September 1979.
 "The Suit" was recorded as a solo track by Jah Wobble at Gooseberry Sound Studios in London.
 Vocals and some overdubs were added at The Manor.
 "Careering" was recorded at Town House Studios with Wobble on drums.
 "Bad Baby" was recorded with new drummer Martin Atkins at Town House Studios.
 Except for a brief period during 1980, Atkins remained with the band until 1985.
 "Radio 4" was recorded as a solo piece by Keith Levene at Advision Studios and an unknown second studio.
 According to Levene, this was the last recorded track.
 Levene utilised aluminium Veleno guitars throughout the recording sessions to achieve a distinctively sharp and metallic guitar sound.